Today’s blog will reveal some of the best video blog websites we’ve seen in 2023.

 As a video-sharing platform, Facebook has earned a solid reputation for itself, with over 500 million views every day.

 Facebook allows creators to post videos up to 4 hours long.
-Also, the platform is completely free to join and has since 2015 helped creators generate a full-time income by sharing videos online.
+Also, the platform is completely free to join and has helped creators generate a full-time income by sharing videos online since 2015.
+The amount Facebook pays per view varies based on content, advertiser, and audience, ranging from $0.01 to $1.50.

-Over 5 million videos are posted on Instagram every day.
-It is also free to join and allows creators to post videos running from 15 seconds (for Instagram Stories) to 60 minutes (live stream videos).
+Did you know that a whopping 95 million photos and videos are shared on Instagram every single day?
+That’s an incredible amount of content being created by people all over the world!
+It is also free to join and allows creators to post videos running from 15 seconds (for Instagram Stories) to 4 hours (live stream videos).

 The platform is popular among celebrities from all works of life: athletics, movie, music, arts, etc.